taman0753/Build-Test-Deploy/README.md

 3)	Push the project folder to Github.

-4)Now go to actions tab in the repo and crate a custom workflow with yaml file and save it.
+4) Now go to actions tab in the repo and crate a custom workflow with yaml file and save it.

 (Check the workflow folder for the yaml file)

 5)	Test it with a commit.